Somatic Experiencing

 About your facilitator:

-Rebecca is a certified trauma informed yoga facilitator.
+Rebecca is a certified trauma centre, trauma sensitive yoga facilitator (TCTSY-F).
 Please see the About Me page for details of training and background.

 Details: